+I just hit 35, and I'm fully aware I am just getting started on this journey.
+Starting at age 30, the average decline in testosterone in men is 1% per year.
 Most people know that testosterone plays a huge role in men's health and wellness.
-Still, many don't understand the details of the science behind testosterone levels.
-Every man can benefit from learning more about testosterone and how it affects the body.
-Free testosterone is one aspect worth knowing more about.
+Still, many don't understand the science or difference between free and total testosterone.
+Every guy can benefit from learning more about testosterone and how it affects the body.
+Free testosterone levels are especially worth knowing more about.

 Table Of Contents

 Free testosterone is the testosterone in the blood that is bioavailable.
 It is 'free' because it is unattached to any protein.
 Most testosterone is attached to one of two proteins: albumin and sex hormone-binding globulin.

 While overall testosterone levels are important, a man's free testosterone range is also key because free testosterone is the type of testosterone that is easily usable by the body.

 Testosterone that is attached, or bound, to proteins is not available to androgen receptors.
 Only free testosterone can interact with androgen receptors.
 Androgen receptors are a kind of hormone that plays a hugely important role in many aspects of bodily function.
 The reproductive, cardiovascular, neural, immune, and musculoskeletal systems all rely on androgen receptors and, thus, on free testosterone.

 When it comes to measuring testosterone levels, there are two types of testosterone that are typically assessed: free testosterone and total testosterone.
 Total testosterone is the overall amount of testosterone in the bloodstream, including both bound and unbound testosterone.
 Bound testosterone is not available for use by the body.

 The healthy level of testosterone in men can vary depending on factors such as age, overall health, and individual variations.
 However, generally speaking, a normal total testosterone level for adult men is typically considered to be somewhere between 300 to 1,000 nanograms per deciliter (ng/dL).